KongHQ-CX/kong-plugin-log-filter/README.md

 This repository contains a plugin to allow the *-log plugins content to be customised.
 This plugin requires the PDK *kong.log.set_serialize_value* function which is available from Kong 2.3 and the *custom_fields_by_lua* typedefs which are available from Kong 2.4.
 As such, please ensure you are on at least Kong 2.4 or this plugin will not work.

+The plugin can only be applied globally as it universally alters the log serializer functionality.

 | form parameter             | default             |example |  description              |
 | ---                        | ---                 | ---    | ---                       |
 | `config.add_fields`        | |`add:this,and:this-too`|The `name:value` pairs of fields to add to the log message|